Givenmak-7/Phafane/docs/index.md

 ---

-> “Good documentation is a gift from your past self to your future self.”

----

 <footer>
 <small>
-Maintained as part of the School Website Project · Powered by GitHub Pages
+Maintained as part of the Phafane School Website Project · Powered by GitHub Pages
 </small>
 </footer>